zquestz/dream-prompter/README.md

 - Ensure translations are built: `python3 scripts/build-translations.py`
 - Report UI issues with screenshots

+**Model or mode not available**

+- **Edit mode disabled**: Some models (like Imagen 4) only support generation - select a different model or use Generate mode
+- **Model missing from dropdown**: Models are filtered based on context - edit-only models won't appear when no image is open
+- **Generate mode disabled**: Some models (like Qwen Image Edit Plus) only support editing - open an image first or select a different model

 ### Getting Help

 1. **Check the Error Console** in GIMP for specific error messages